evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       return state.distance.value / constants.scaleFactor;
     }

-    // Returns the distance of the outer edge of the habitable zone form the Sun in meters.
-    // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1). function habitableZoneOuterDistanceMeters(massOfTheSun) {
-      var newSunLuminocity = Math.pow(massOfTheSun, 3);
-      return Math.sqrt(newSunLuminocity) * constants.habitableZoneOuterEdgeMultiplier * constants.earthSunDistanceMeters;
-    }

-    // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
-    // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1). function habitableZoneOuterDistancePixels(massOfTheSun) {
-      return habitableZoneOuterDistanceMeters(massOfTheSun) / constants.scaleFactor;
-    }

-    // Returns the distance of the inner edge of the habitable zone form the Sun in meters.
-    // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1). function habitableZoneInnerDistanceMeters(massOfTheSun) {
-      var newSunLuminocity = Math.pow(massOfTheSun, 3);
-      return Math.sqrt(newSunLuminocity) * constants.habitableZoneInnerEdgeMultiplier * constants.earthSunDistanceMeters;
-    }

-    // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
-    // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1). function habitableZoneInnerDistancePixels(massOfTheSun) {
-      return habitableZoneInnerDistanceMeters(massOfTheSun) / constants.scaleFactor;
-    }

     // The main function that is called on every animation frame.
     // It calculates and updates the current positions of the bodies function updatePosition() {